 How Do I Become a Micah Fellow?

 Click on the "Apply Today" icon to the right of this page.
 You will be asked to complete an application form, upload a comprehensive resume, answer an essay prompt and upload a recommendation letter.
-To apply, prospective students must have a minimum ACT score of 26 or corresponding SAT score.

 How Can My Organization Become a Community Partner?